Average gradient: 5.9%

 Another option is to follow Maroondah Highway east of Melbourne through Healesville, Marysville and Alexandra before turning right at Yarck.

 Mt.
 Buller can be attempted from Mansfield for a 94km round trip or, for a shorter warm-up, the 12km ride from Merrijig is also a great option.
 The road from Mansfield to Mirimbah is through true rural areas with very few towns in between.
 As such, make sure you are adequately prepared with food and drink and in the case of mechanical difficulties.

-To log a time up the Mt.
-Buller climb head over to Cycle2Max where the fastest time is around 51 minutes.
-A Strava segment for the climb (minus the final kilometre or so to the Arlberg Hotel) can be found here.
+A Strava segment for the Mt.
+Buller climb (minus the final kilometre or so to the Arlberg Hotel) can be found here.